flimflam-austin/hugo-cms-test/content/quick_reads/20210426-tyler-perry-oscar/index.md

   - order: 0
     useCheckmark: false
     body: >-
-      > _"Stand in the middle ’cause that’s where healing happens.
+      <blockquote><em>"Stand in the middle ’cause that’s where healing happens.
       That’s where conversation happens.
 That’s where change happens.
-It happens in the middle."_
+It happens in the middle."</em></blockquote>
     citation: Tyler Perry
     _key: afd92e4b751d
   - order: 1
     useCheckmark: true
     body: >-
-      The billionaire actor and producer received a humanitarian award for his work during the pandemic at this year's Academy Awards.
+      <p>The billionaire actor and producer received a humanitarian award for
+      his work during the pandemic at this year's Academy Awards.
 Perry, who says he remembers "being homeless and having one pair of shoes" spoke about his upbringing in his acceptance speech and the importance of respect, empathy and compassion (lessons learned from his mother).
-Click on our source page to read and watch his whole speech.
+Click on our source page to read and watch his whole speech.</p>
     _key: a5371843fe3c

 ---